Magherafelt: Road

 Magherafelt lies on the A31 route which connects the south west of the province (Tyrone, Fermanagh) to the north east (Coleraine, Ballymena etc.).
 Traffic from north and south used to pass through the town centre frequently leading to considerable congestion.
 In the 1970s a bypass was proposed route which was eventually funded in 2013 and completed in 2016.
 The road is a single-carriageway around the eastern edge of the town connecting Moneymore Road and Castledawson Road.
 The old road through the town became the B40 when the road opened.

+Ulsterbus runs a number of bus routes to and through Magherafelt.
+Magherafelt Buscentre operates the routes 89b (Ardboe), 89/d (Cookstown), 89e (Ballyronan) 110/b/f (Antrim bus and railway station or Cookstown), 112/a (Draperstown), 116b/c (Maghera), 127 (Portglenone and Ballymena bus and railway station), 389a/c/d (run around the town), 389b (Castledawson) and 403 (Cranagh).

 Rail

+Magherafelt was once served by the Northern Counties Committee as a junction station for the Cookstown, Draperstown and Derry Central lines.
 Magherafelt railway station opened on 10 November 1856, shut for passenger traffic on 28 August 1950 and shut altogether on 1 October 1959.